 More subscription news:

 Chris Rock will make history as Netflix’s first artist to perform during a live global streaming event in early 2023.
-Read more on Netflix.
+Read more on CNN.

 Amazon shoppers in the U.S. and Canada will now be able to purchase GAP’s Family Essentials line on the site.
 Learn more on Gap Inc.